Bath is one of England's great tourist destinations, which has indeed been the case since its founding in

 the conquest of Britain in AD 43, around the centrepiece Great Bath which can still be visited

 today.
-Bath is also a notable centre for Georgian architecture, with such examples as the Royal Circus and Royal
+Bath is also a notable centre for Georgian architecture, with such examples as The Circus and Royal Crescent.

 a short drive out the M4.
 I found Bath to be a very attractive place, with plenty of interest for